Koenvh1/raceroom-commander/README.md

 Created by Koen van Hove - koenvh.nl

 Raceroom Commander is a small script that adds support for chat commands in Raceroom.
+It can also set custom rules regarding minimum rating/reputation.

 ## Commands:
 - /kick NAME - Kicks a player from the server